scylladb/scylladb/docs/troubleshooting/password-reset.rst

    rm -rf /var/lib/scylla/data/system/role*

 | 3.
-Start Scylla nodes.
+Start ScyllaDB nodes.

 .. code-block:: shell

    sudo systemctl start scylla-server

 | 4.
 Verify that you can log in to your node using ``cqlsh`` command.
-| The access is only possible using Scylla superuser.
+| The access is only possible using ScyllaDB superuser.

 .. code-block:: cql